Last Update: Jul 24, 2025

 The most frequent complaint about indoor rowers tends to be the seat.
 If the seat is too hard or rubs as you row, it will not be enticing to continue to row regularly.
 Softer, molded seats solve this issue.
 Also, consider the size of the seat.
 A large seat will be more comfortable for most users.

-Users should also consider the seat’s height from the floor.
+You should also consider the seat’s height from the floor.
 A lower seat may be more difficult for some users to get into and out of.
 Many rowers have higher seat heights or optional higher leg packages to get rid of this issue.
-Choose a rower that is more similar to sitting in a chair if you have mobility concerns.
+Choose a rower height that is similar to sitting in a chair if you have mobility concerns.

 Handle